Change the law, change the world

 Instead of fighting our way through traffic or dodging drivers who can’t seem to grasp the concept of a bike lane, an off-road (or Class 1) bike path should provide the perfect opportunity to just relax and enjoy a good ride.
 But too often, it doesn’t work out that way.

-Because these paths are located away from major roadways, they are seldom, if ever, seen by police patrols or maintenance crews.
-Which means that any problems along the path, from broken pavement to criminal activity, are often hidden from view.
+Because these paths are located away from major roadways, they are often out of view of the public, and seldom, if ever, seen by police patrols or maintenance crews.
+Which means that any problems along the path, from broken pavement to criminal activity, are usually hidden from view.

 So let’s demand regular safety and maintenance patrols of all off-road bike paths, both by the local police and the appropriate city, county or state maintenance agency — and require that at least some off those patrols be done by bike.
 Because any rider knows, things look and feel completely different behind the handlebars than they do behind the wheel.